-As at 31 December 2022, the Bank had a branch network of 32 branches in Hong Kong and 5 branches in Shenzhen in the People's Republic of China ("PRC"), and it continued to focus on providing a broad range of commercial and retail banking services to its targeted market segments.
-Public Finance had a branch network of 42 branches in Hong Kong, and it continued to focus on its core business in personal lending in 2022.
-The Group had a combined branch network of 79 branches as at the end of 2022.
-The Group also undertakes securities trading business through two stockbroking subsidiaries.
+In 2023, the Bank has a branch network of 30 branches in Hong Kong and 5 branches in Shenzhen in the People's Republic of China ("PRC"), and it continues to focus on providing a broad range of commercial and retail banking services to its target market segments.
+Public Finance has a branch network of 40 branches in Hong Kong, and it continues to focus on its core business in personal lending.
+Currently, the Group has a combined branch network of 75 branches.
+The Group also undertakes securities trading business through the Bank.